awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/cognito/Readme.md

 # Amazon Cognito Kotlin code examples

-This README discusses how to run the Kotlin code examples forAmazon Cognito.
+This README discusses how to run the Kotlin code examples for Amazon Cognito.

 ## Running the Amazon Cognito Kotlin examples